What are CBCT Scans (3D X-Rays)?

 Thinking about getting dental implants?

-Talk to us and find out how a CBCT scan can help you
+Call us or visit our conveniently-located clinic in Burnaby to find out how a CBCT scan can help you

 If you’re considering dental implants to restore your smile, or you’ve done some research about CBCT scans and want to chat with a dental expert, get in touch with us through the form on the right, or by giving us a call at (604) 243-0046.